 A great place for a holiday, whatever the time of year.

 Note: This property can be booked with Refs.
 915731, 919938 and 927831, together they sleep 21.

 All ground floor.
 Two bedrooms: 1 x king-size double with TV, 1 x twin with two doubles.
 Bathroom with bath, separate shower, basin and WC.
 Kitchen with dining area.
 Sitting room with woodburning stove.

 - Electric oven and hob, microwave, fridge/freezer, washing machine, TV with Freeview, DVD, WiFi, selection of books, games and DVDs

 - Fuel and power inc. in rent

-- Fuel for hot tub supplied on an honesty box basis
+- Fuel for hot tub and stove supplied on an honesty box basis

 - Bed linen and towels inc. in rent